JacobyPos/sql-challenge/README.md

 - This repo does the following:
     - creates a SQL database based off a fake company called Pewlett Hackard.
     - 6 .csv files are used to make 6 tables of the Database
          - employees
          - salaries
          - titles
          - departments
          - department employees
          - department managers
     - Makes 8 various queries from the database
         - employee & salary info
         - employees hired in 1986
         - department manager info
         - department employee info
         - list of employees named Hercules B*
-          - employees in sales department
+        - employees in the sales department
-          - employees in sales/development department
+        - employees in the sales/development department
-          - unique last names and their frequency in the employee table.
+        - unique last name and their frequency in the company